iamjakkie/numb.rs/README.md

   - ❌ Complex-valued matrices supported.

 ### Complex Numbers
+<i>Note: Custom implementation has been replaced by num::Complex</i>
 - **Creation**:
   - ⚠️ Define complex numbers using the `complex!` macro with intuitive syntax:
     - `complex!(1 + 2i)` for `1 + 2i`.